 Doodle – this is a simple polling tool that can help your potential attendees vote on decisions such as date and location.

 GeoMidPoint – this can help you establish the most central place to meet.
 Ignore the fact it defaults to a map of the US, just enter in the addresses (postcode) of those wishing to attend.
 It then indicates on the map where the mid-point is (using an “M” symbol), you can then select the type of place you’d like to meet i.e. coffee shop, restaurant etc and it will show all the nearest ones.

 TripAdvisor – great for helping you establish your venue, check out the ratings and comments to see that it will be suitable for all attending.

 Google Maps – it’s always worth checking how easy it is to get to your chosen venue via public transport and also by car.
-Access by public transport is essential as often survivors are not able to drive e.g. they are in a suspension period or they are no longer able to drive for health reasons.
-Google maps allows you get directions and travel times for numerous transport types.
+Access to public transport is essential as often survivors are not able to drive e.g. they are in a suspension period or they are no longer able to drive for health reasons.
+Google maps allow you to get directions and travel times for numerous transport types.